 INNOVATION

-Min imal Adec luate Impro essive
+Mir nimal Adec Juate Impro essive

 0 1 2 3 4 5 Value

-Identifies a minor existing techniqu application.
-Identifies an imporentiation Identifies an imporentiation Uses existing tech application ue.
+• Identifies a minor local issue with existing techniques in a common application.
+Identifies an impo environmental iss Uses existing tech application ue.
 Identifies a substa environmental iss or international.
-Uses a new appro- technique in a hig manner. ue: local, national ach or an existing
+Uses a new appro- technique in a hig manner.

-ENVIRO NMENTAL POT TENTIAL I
+ENVIRO NMENTAL POT TENTIAL

 0 2 4 6 8 10 Value

-Solution has little tal improvement or no environmen- repeat in other pla shed. may be difficult to aces of the water- • Solution could res ronmental improv easily be repeated the watershed. vement and could in other places in
+Solution has littl tal improvement e or no environmen- • Solution has posit improvement but repeat in other pla shed. may be difficult to • Solution could res ronmental improv easily be repeated the watershed. vement and could

+CC MPREHENSIV E SCOPE AND C OMMUNICATI ON

-0 2 4 E SCOPE AND C COMMUNICATIO DN 10 Value
+0 2 4 6 8 10 Value

-and its solution. oosal presents a ing of the problem tion or conclusion ovided; may have The project has ar of vision and com Has an introduction conclusion but floweak Several sources provide the search plexity. on, body, and w between ideas is The project thorou deep understandii solution, and com Introduction, bod are captivating, fla are well-balanced Many sources cite proposal.
-Extension ng of the issue, its plexity. y and conclusion ow smoothly and d throughout
+and its solution. • No clear introdu ling of the problem ction or conclusion ovided; may have of vision and com • Has an introduction conclusion but floweak • Several sources provide the several sources of on, body, and w between ideas is deep understandir solution, and com • Introduction, bod are captivating, flo are well-balanced • Many sources cite proposal.
+Extensiv plexity. y and conclusion w smoothly and d throughout

-BUDGET
+BUDGET •

 0 1 2 3 4 5 Value

-No costs of projectioned or values runrealistic. • Costs of the project lyzed.
-Values apported few costs may be n ear accurate but a • A detailed budget Values appear acc compassing.
+• No costs of project have been men- tioned or values mentioned appear unrealistic. • Costs of the project have been ana- lyzed.
+Values appear accurate but a few costs may be missing. • A detailed budget has been included.
+Values appear accurate and all en- compassing.

-REA LISTIC SOLUT ION
+REA LISTIC SOLUT ION · · · ·

 0 2 4 6 8 10 Value

-Project may not adhere to existing laws.
-This project is unlikely to be implemented.
-No extra steps have been taken to show how it could be implemented.
-Project complies with existing laws.
-This project is likely to happen at the local level.
-No extra steps have been taken to show how it could be implemented.
-Project complies with existing laws and avoids undesirable side effects.
-This solution needs to happen within the watershed; it is highly practical and may benefit other watersheds.
-This proposal has taken steps to show how this idea could be implemented.
+laws. • This project is un implemented. • No extra steps ha adhere to existing nlikely to be ave been taken to ld be implemented.
+Project complies v This project is like local level.
+Some steps have how it could be im ely to happen at the been taken to show Project complies v and avoids undesi This solution is hi may benefit other This proposal has to show how this i implemented. rable side effects. ghly practical and watersheds. taken many steps

 VISUALS

 0 1 2 3 4 5 Value

-ambiguous. rect, unattractive or d new information.
-Some visuals are u clearly explained.
-Visuals support th Visuals are unique descriptive, and a Visuals significant ccurate.
+• Visuals are incorrect, unattractive or ambiguous. • Visuals do not add new information. • Visuals support the project.
+Visuals are unique descriptive, and a Visuals significant idea, such as Powe displays, poems o ccurate. ly enhance the erPoint, videos,